 3) Les Egouts (The sewers)

 How many cities can claim a sewer system with a literary heritage?
 Les Egouts are featured prominently in Victor Hugo’s classic Les Miserables.
 Believe it or not, they can make for a fascinating half-hour.
 Visitors stroll along open culverts carrying effluent, and who knows what else, from the city streets above.
 Wear a hat because sometimes those rusty overhead pipes leak.
 It’s a short walk from the Eiffel Tower so you can combine the two to see Paris from both its crystal-clear heights and murky depths.
+Sure the Eiffel Tower is romantic, but was it featured in The Phantom of the Opera?
+Here’s information on how to tour the sewers of Paris.

 4) The Catacombs